Aikido Terms

 Atemi Waza – Techniques of striking.

 Aiki – Universal life energy, the creative principle of life.
-Literally, Blending of energy (ki).
+Literally, Blending of energies (ki).

 Aikido – The way of blending with universal energy; the art founded by Morihei Ueshiba.